-Dr. Gary Shapiro is a board-certified orthopaedic surgeon who specializes in treating spine problems in adults and children.
+Dr. Gary Shapiro is a board-certified orthopedic surgeon who specializes in treating spine problems in adults and children.
 He has particular interest in sports related spinal injuries and has treated professional athletes from around the world, including serving for three years as the official spine surgeon for the Chicago Bears.

 In many cases, Dr. Shapiro is able to treat patients with non-surgical methods.
 When surgery is needed, he often is able to perform minimally invasive procedures, which decrease patient discomfort and speed recovery times.